Learn Strategies for Bold, Inclusive Conversations

 The Business Case

-In addition to other benefits, there is a business case to be made for being empowered to act on trust, empathy and inclusive listening when having these Big, Bold Conversations®.
+In addition to other benefits, there is a business case to be made for being empowered to act on trust, empathy and inclusive listening when having these Bold, Inclusive Conversations®.
 For example, modules taking place during the conference will give diversity and inclusion practitioners, senior HR managers, supplier diversity managers, procurement managers and others the ability to:

 · have a better cultural understanding of themselves and others;